 The Foggy Goggle Bar at the White Cap Lodge is the best place for an apres-ski brew at Sunday River, but the Matterhorn Ski Bar on the access road is a superior hangout for live music and drinks into the wee hours.
 You can take a resort shuttle to the various hotels, restaurants and bars on the Sunday River property, but to get to the Matterhorn, you need to catch the Mountain Explorer bus, which runs until after midnight on weekends.

-You can enjoy a great meal at the Grand Summit Hotel's restaurant: dishes like the Roasted Atlantic Salmon in a lemon-dill creme fraiche sprinkled with smoked Maine mussels exceed expectations.
-Cap off your day with a soak in the incredible heated outdoor pool and hot tub, or with a massage at the Jordan Spa and Summit Health Club, part of Sunday River's other posh, slopeside hotel.
+You can enjoy a great meal at the Grand Summit Hotel's restaurant, Camp, too: dishes like the Grilled Atlantic Salmon with jalapeno pineapple salsa or the Camp Recipe Meatloaf with whiskey mushroom sauce exceed expectations.
+Cap off your day with a soak in the incredible heated outdoor pool and hot tub or with a massage at the Jordan Spa and Summit Health Club, part of Sunday River's other posh, slopeside hotel.

 Sunday River Basics: